CONAE-GVT/ARGeoPM10_PM10_CONAE/README.md

 where the first column is the PM10 value and the second column is the RGB color.

-* If you want to change the ICA color pallete, you need to change the following file: `empatia/data/utils/ica_color_rules.txt`.
+* If you want to change the ICA color scale, you need to change the following file: `empatia/data/utils/ica_color_rules.txt`.
 This file looks like:
 ```
     1 0:228:0